<media-controller>

 autohide (seconds, default: 2) (video only)

-Use this to autohide all controls/chrome (except for the media) after n seconds of inactivity, unless the media is paused.
+Use this to autohide all controls/chrome (except for the media) and the cursor after n seconds of inactivity, unless the media is paused.
+This only works if the controls are not being hovered.
 To disable autohide, set the value to -1.

 Example: